 Manfrotto Offroad – this is a kind of bag you should own.
 It has a decent camera compartment which you can even take out but most importantly – you can actually carry also other stuff normal human beings might need when travelling – like food or warm clothes.
 Although it does look bigger, it is pretty much cabin-sized.
 This bag is perfect for a 1-3 day trip.

-Pedea Camera Bag – Pedea is one of those basic cheapo brands you’re offered when purchasing something on Amazon.
+Basic Camera Bag – for example, Pedea or Neewer.
+They are one of those basic cheapo brands you’re offered when purchasing something on Amazon.
 So you wouldn’t expect much.
-But I must say, it is more than enough for transporting a camera and a small tripod from A to B. Or for having it in a car ready for some photography action.
+But I must say, my little Pedea is more than enough for transporting a camera and a small tripod from A to B, and especially great as a carry-on.
+Or for having it in a car ready for some photography action.

-Canon EF 70-300 mm / f4.0 – my long lens (second generation of this model), not as famous as its white brother, but – it has quite some spectacular autofocus and image stabilisation.
+Canon EF 70-300 mm / f4.0 – my long lens (second generation of this model), not as famous as its white brother and maybe a bit more plasticky, BUT – it has quite some spectacular autofocus and image stabilisation.
 It also has a small display you can set up to show you how much the lens is shaking in which direction.
 Nice little feature!

-Mengs L-bracket – Mengs is not exactly the best-known manufacturer but their L-bracket is a well-executed cheapo product I keep attached to my camera.
-The only drawback is, that you may not be able to access all the slots on the side of the camera – but honestly, how often do you really need them?
+Mengs L-bracket – Mengs is not exactly the best-known manufacturer but their L-bracket is a well-executed cheapo piece of gear I keep attached to my camera all the time.
+The only drawback is, that as this one is a universal bracket, you may not be able to access all the slots on the side of the camera.
+But honestly, how often do you really need audio input?

 Haida Circular ND 10-Stop Filter – good for some reeeeally long exposures.
 Even gives you a couple of seconds during a bright sunny day – check out the diameter of your lens before you purchase or use step-up rings.